 After their first phase of training, ordinands need a ‘title post’ to which they will be ordained and in which they will continue their training as a curate.

 For ordinands who have been ‘released’ by their sponsoring diocese and are seeking a title post in a different diocese, this page acts as a noticeboard of vacant positions.
 Click on the headings below for more information.
 Please use the contact details provided with each advert for more information on the post and how to apply.
 This list has the most recent notices at the top.

 Guidance and support for candidates during this process is the responsibility of the ordinand’s TEI and sponsoring diocese, with the TEI normally taking the lead role when candidates are considering a title post in a different diocese, so please raise any questions or concerns with your TEI.

-For an initial conversation please contact:
+For an initial conversation please contact the DDO:

 Rev Stephen Hunter

 Welcome to the Diocese of Derby and thanks for considering serving your curacy with us!

 If you are completing ordination training in 2022 and if you have been officially released by your sponsoring diocese to look elsewhere, then please consider coming to the Diocese of Derby to serve your curacy.

 - Check out our curacy training programme on our website https://derby.anglican.org/en/church-admin/ime2.html

 - Please check our website for 2022 curacy title post vacancies https://derby.anglican.org/en/about-us/vacancies.html